moraneus/TP-DejaVu/README.md

   trace file containing various events, the reduction is so substantial that the ``smart`` approach enables successful prediction, while the ``brute`` method fails due to excessive memory usage.

-### Prediction Limitations
+### Smart Prediction Limitations
-* In our experiments we have seen that the prediction possibilities grow exponentially with respect to the prediction parameter `k`, therefore the prediction is limited to a certain `k` which depends on the environment, the evaluated specification and the evaluated trace.
-* The prediction process is limited to specification, where each predicate has one value only.
 * The prediction process generate only one event per time point.
 * No tests were performed for specifications containing op, e.g., x < 10, x <= y or those referring to time units.
   The prediction procedure disregards these operators.

 ## Experiments for publications